jezzsantos/queryany/README.md

 # QueryAny
 [![Build status](https://ci.appveyor.com/api/projects/status/qwg1wen94kfe52jp/branch/master?svg=true)](https://ci.appveyor.com/project/JezzSantos/queryany/branch/master)

 **QueryAny** is a query language for use with any database or data store technology.
-Now you can store your entities in any store and never have to change your domain logic!
+Store your entities in any store, and change your mind where, and never have to change your domain logic again!

 ## Why?